-The Company revised the previously issued consolidated statements of operations and comprehensive loss and consolidated statements of cash flows, and consolidated statements of redeemable convertible preferred stock and stockholders' deficit tables as of and for the year ended December 31, 2022 to correct for such errors.
+The Company revised the previously issued consolidated statements of operations and comprehensive loss and consolidated statements of redeemable convertible preferred stock and stockholders' deficit tables as of and for the year ended December 31, 2022 to correct for such errors.
 All relevant prior period amounts affected by these revisions have been corrected in the notes in this Form 10-K.